Miss Universe Myanmar

-Miss Universe Myanmar (မယ်စကြဝဠာ မြန်မာ) is an annual national beauty pageant that selects Myanmar's representative to the annual Miss Universe contest.
+Miss Universe Myanmar (Burmese: မယ်စကြဝဠာ မြန်မာ) is an annual national beauty pageant that selects Myanmar's representative to the annual Miss Universe contest.

-The reigning Miss Universe Myanmar is Myat Yadanar Soe of Pyin Oo Lwin, who was crowned on 27 June 2025 at Myanmar Expo, in Yangon.
+The reigning Miss Universe Myanmar is May Grace Parry of Hpa-An, who was crowned on June 17, 2026, in Yangon.
+She will represent Myanmar at Miss Universe 2026, to be held in San Juan, Puerto Rico in November 2026.

 History

-The Miss Universe Myanmar 2013 was held on 3 October 2013 at the National Theatre in Yangon.
-The winner Moe Set Wine became the first woman to represent the country in the competition since 1961.
-In 2015, Miss Universe Myanmar Organization crowned two winners to compete in Miss Universe 2015 and Miss Universe 2016 pageants.
+The Miss Universe Myanmar Organization was founded in 2013 by National Director Soe Yu Wai, and its first competition was held on 3 October 2013 at the National Theatre in Yangon.
+Moe Set Wine became the first woman to represent Myanmar at Miss Universe since 1961, marking a historic return to the international stage.

+From 2013 to 2025, Myanmar competed under Soe Yu Wai’s leadership, only one placement was achieved in 2021.